Practice

 The Missouri Organizing Incubator.

-Groundwork's first deployment runs through Molly Fleming's Organizing Incubator in Kansas City: a state-based, parent-led organizing project working in a state where the dominant CRMs have thin reach.
+Groundwork's first deployment runs through the Missouri Organizing Incubator: a state-based project building durable democratic capacity in a place where the dominant civic-tech platforms have thin reach.

 What we're testing

 Whether the platform plus embedded engineering plus organizer training actually shifts the practice, not just whether the dashboards look right.
-Specifically: does adopting Groundwork measurably increase the rate at which leaders develop other leaders?
+Specifically: does adopting Groundwork measurably increase the rate at which leaders develop other leaders, and the durability of the relationships that hold a base together over time?

 Program 02